SchwarzIT/onyx/apps/docs/src/principles/technical-guidelines.md

    - Instead of copying Figma styles, we evaluate what is needed
 4. 📜 Component styles are limited to the component internals
    - We don't set opinionated margins on the components that define how they are spaced in the page layout.
-5. 📜 We use `flex` for 1 dimensional layouts and `grid` for 2 dimensional layouts
-6. 📜 We avoid writing styles on a parent component that are applied to children that are placed in a slot
+5. 📜 We avoid writing styles on a parent component that are applied to children that are placed in a slot
    - _Exception: When the alternative would over-complicate the interface, e.g. by requiring extra properties_
-7. 📜 We prefer pseudo-classes over class names we set ourselves
-8. 📜 We prefer styles that don't rely on `:not()`
+6. 📜 We prefer styles that don't rely on `:not()`
-9. 📜 We can use `::before` and `::after` for styling
-10. 📜 We use `rem` for **everything**.
-This includes borders, font-sizes, ...
+7. 📜 We use [`rem`](https://developer.mozilla.org/en-US/docs/Web/CSS/length#rem) for **everything**.
+This includes borders, font-sizes etc.
-11. 📜 We don't infer the device type by the window width

 ### Testing